XML RSS

 Why eat organic meat?

-This page looks at some of the issues and outlines some of the benefits of eating organically-produced meat.
+Here's a look at some of the issues and some of the benefits of eating organically-produced meat.

 The meat industry in Britain and other western nations has been in trouble recently.

-The causes of BSE in particular have been found in the farming practices which have emerged in the last 30 or 40 years.
+The causes of BSE - a serious disease in cows which transmitted itself to humans - have been found in the farming practices which have emerged in the last 30 or 40 years.
 Animals such as cows which, as everyone knows, are clearly vegetarian had been fed a diet which included meat by-products.
 There have been heart-rending scenes in the media of animals slaughtered because of disease.

 Animal welfare